sub-zerohm/Gearboy-rpi-rgb-led-matrix/README.md

 ##### Simple Rom Browser (Sromb)

-A simple browser, that allows browsing and starting roms from a given directory on the matrix panel.
+This project also comes with a a simple browser, that allows browsing and starting roms from a given directory on the matrix panel.
+I have this programm in my startup routine, so I can just turn on the pi and then use a gamepad to start any game.
-When emulator exists the rom browser automatically restarts.
+When emulator exists the rom, the rom browser is automatically restarted.

 License